On the History Trail in the Glen of Imaal

 Military Boundary Stones

 Military boundary stones can be found in many – but not all – former British military sites; primarily training areas and ranges that originally had no boundary wall or fence.
 Most are gone or buried.
 Others, like in the Glen of Imaal, you walk past without taking notice.
 Their primary purpose was to delineate boundaries of a military site.
 The stones are marked with distinct letters and symbols which can help date them.
 For example: the broad arrow or crows foot denoting the Board of Ordnance have been in use since 1699.
 In 1805 this symbol was used on all ordnance stores in use by His Majesty’s Service.
 Admiralty boundary stones are adorned with the fouled anchor.
 Stones marked with the letters BO denotes the Boundary of the (Board of) Ordnance.
 The Board of Ordnance was disbanded in 1855 and became the War Department and from this date stones are marked WD.
 Each stone is given a number which denotes their location on a map.
-In the Glen of Imaal there are several stones clearly visible between Table and Lobawn mountains with the markings WD and the arrow.
+In the Glen of Imaal there are several stones clearly visible between Table and Lobawn mountains along a boundary trench with the markings WD and the arrow.

 Two barracks were built in the Glen by the British military: Coolmoney Camp and Leitrim Barracks.
 The former is still in use by the Defence Forces, but Leitrim Barracks may not be familiar to you.
 Not to be confused with the county, Leitrim is a townland in the Glen of Imaal.
 Following the 1798 rebellion and the threat of French invasion, the authorities at the time developed a defence in depth plan for Ireland that included coastal defences and a barrack network complemented by an infrastructure that could allow for rapid deployment of units.
 In Wicklow a military road was sited and constructed by the War Office from 1801 to 1809.
 Starting at Rathfarnham the road runs to Aughavannagh, with a side route from Enniskerry to Glencree.
 The route from Rathfarnham to Aughavannagh covers 36 miles (58 km).
 Barracks were built/or sited along the way: Glencree, Liffy Head Bridge (not built), Laragh, Drumgoff in mid Glenmalure and Aughavannagh.
 Not on the Military Road, Leitrim Barracks in the Glen of Imaal was also built to protect the old mountain track way linking Glen of lmaal to Glendalough.